 Cllr Gregory has sourced a cheaper printer in Hucknall.
 A discussion took place as

-to whether the cost of the printing should come out of the precept
+to whether any extra costs of the printing should come out of the precept

-The Opera is returning on 22 March to Laughing Lambley and the Land Lubbers

-will be the supporting act.
+The Opera Dudes are returning on 22 March to Laughing Lambley and the Land Lubbers will let them know if they would like to do a supporting act.

 Complementary remarks have been received regarding the Christmas tree.